"Building Partnerships for a Better Workforce"

 opportunities in STEM-related fields to match the state’s workforce needs for a

 STEM talent pipeline.
 Funded by the Massachusetts Department of Higher Education through the STEM Pipeline Fund, the Metro North Regional STEM Network is one of eight Regional STEM Networks across the state.
+Click here for more information on the Metro North STEM Network.

 The REB is also in the process of prioritizing initatives focused on the following areas: